$\mathbf{Z^\prime}$-boson dilepton searches and the high-$\mathbf{x}$ quark density

-2. Quark distributions varied by $\pm$ 1 and antiquark ones varied by $\mp$ 1 (i.e., 2 additional variations).
+2. Quark distributions varied by $\pm$ 1 and antiquark distributions varied by $\mp$ 1 simultaneously (i.e., 2 additional variations).
 We name this Variation \#2.

 All these combinations ensure a vanishing $d/u$ ratio as $x \to 1$.
-In the following we will adopt the PDF set built as such, which we name ``ABMP16var'', and the envelope of the predictions obtained with the 30 different variations will be used as an estimation of the PDF uncertainty from the parameterisation, following Ref.~\cite{Alekhin:2017kpj}.
+In the following the predictions obtained from the PDF ensemble described above will be referred to as ``ABMP16var'', and the envelope from the 30 different variations will be used as an estimate of the parameterisation uncertainty.
 We will investigate the impact of this additional uncertainty on observables of the dilepton final state.

-{\it SM results.} The top plot of Fig.~\ref{fig:invmass} shows the differential cross section distribution in invariant mass obtained with the new PDF set.
-It is worth noticing that for this observable the largest variations are obtained for the Variation \#1.
-The inset plot focuses on the few TeV invariant mass region, relevant for BSM searches at the LHC.
-In the bottom plot of Fig.~\ref{fig:invmass}, the error band obtained from the envelope of the predictions from all variations is compared with the ``standard'' PDF uncertainty as predicted by the original ABMP16 set, while their relative sizes $\epsilon = \Delta\sigma / \sigma$ are displayed in the inset plot, showing that the new error bar is roughly one order of magnitude larger than the ``standard'' PDF error.

-The $A_{\rm{FB}}^*$ distributions in invariant mass obtained with the 32 variations contained in the new PDF set are visible in the top panel of Fig.~\ref{fig:afb-SM}.
-In this case, the largest deviations are obtained for the choice Variation \#2.
-In the bottom panel, the resulting $A_{\rm{FB}}^*$ distribution and its error obtained from the envelope of the 32 variations are compared against the predictions obtained with the most recent PDF sets from different collaborations with their respective ``standard'' PDF error bands.
-The different behaviour of the PDF sets has been recently pointed out in Ref.~\cite{Ball:2022qtp}, particularly concerning the NNPDF result.
+{\it SM results.} Using the above method ABMP16var, we now compute the dilepton invariant mass distribution of the differential cross section $ d \sigma / d M_{\ell \ell} $ and forward-backward asymmetry $A_{\rm{FB}}^*$ in the SM.
+The results are given in Fig.~\ref{fig:invmass} for $ d \sigma / d M_{\ell \ell} $ and in Fig.~\ref{fig:afb-SM} for $A_{\rm{FB}}^*$.